- Matlab Tutorial

-For nonscalar A and B, the number of columns of A must equal the number of rows of B. A scalar can multiply a matrix of any size.
+For non-scalar A and B, the number of columns of A must be equal to the number of rows of B. A scalar can multiply a matrix of any size.

-The following examples show use of arithmetic operators on scalar data.
-Create a script file with the following code:
+The following examples show the use of arithmetic operators on scalar data.
+Create a script file with the following code −

 a = 10; b = 20; c = a + b d = a - b e = a * b f = a / b g = a \ b x = 7; y = 3; z = x ^ y